Noxsios/vai/site/content/docs/roadmap.md

 - handle local paths for imports better
 - fix matrix support
 - add more examples
-- get coverate to ~80%
+- get coverage to ~80%
 - get E2E tests covering all the golden paths
 - fuzz testing?
 - import / publish to OCI?
 - run a docker container as a task
-- figure out shell completions
 - SBOMing?
-- tab completion
 - CONTRIBUTING.md
 - CODE_OF_CONDUCT.md
 - SECURITY.md